Semi-supervised learning for continuous emotional intensity controllable speech synthesis with disentangled representations: Introduction

-To improve fine-grained expression, there are attempts to control an emotion intensity \cite{9_li2021controllable,10_li2021controllable,11_um2020emotional,12_im2022emoq}, not the categorical emotion of speech. \cite{9_li2021controllable, 10_li2021controllable} introduced models to reflect detailed emotional expression by adjusting emotion strength with controllable parameter. \cite{11_um2020emotional} proposed a method to control the intensity of emotions using non-linear interpolation from categorical emotion embedding space. \cite{12_im2022emoq} controlled fine-grained emotion intensity by conducting distance-based intensity quantization.
+To improve fine-grained expression, there are attempts to control an emotion intensity \cite{9_li2021controllable,10_li2021controllable,11_um2020emotional,12_im2022emoq,zhu2019controlling,lei2021fine,lei2022msemotts, huprosodybert, zhou2022speech}, not the categorical emotion of speech. \cite{9_li2021controllable, 10_li2021controllable} introduced models to reflect detailed emotional expression by adjusting emotion strength with controllable parameter. \cite{11_um2020emotional} proposed a method to control the intensity of emotions using non-linear interpolation from categorical emotion embedding space. \cite{12_im2022emoq} controlled fine-grained emotion intensity by conducting distance-based intensity quantization. \cite{zhu2019controlling,lei2021fine,lei2022msemotts} suggested studies of emotion intensity control with ranking functions and the proposed method is only applicable for a single speaker dataset. \cite{huprosodybert} introduced a self-supervised learning for prosody representations.
+And \cite{zhou2022speech} proposed a method for generating speech with a mixture of emotions.